cloudydeno/kubernetes-dns-sync/README.md

 For rationale of creating my own external-dns-like project see the end of this README.

+### `external-dns` Compatability

+This project is mostly compatible with DNS zones previously managed by external-dns, with similar TXT "Registry" support.
+The primary difference is that each record type is now explicitly registered/owned.
+This means that if a managed subdomain already has extra records such as `MX`, `kubernetes-dns-sync` will initially assume it is supposed to manage the extra records.

+This record type ownership is only a concern when there are existing `external-dns` records.

 ### Supported record sources

 See below sections for more info on each source.